 The Teen's P.L.A.C.E. is a middle school class (Grades 6-8) for children with autism located at Lakeside Middle School, 316 Lakeside Avenue, Pompton Lakes, N.J.
 07442Program Philosophy

-The Children’s P.L.A.C.E. is a class developed and supported by the Pompton Lakes Board of Education in response to the growing needs of our children with autism.
+The Children’s P.L.A.C.E. and Teen P.L.A.C.E. are classes developed and supported by the Pompton Lakes Board of Education in response to the growing needs of our children with autism.
 It provides a highly structured, individualized educational program that utilizes the principles of ABA.
-In addition to an intense regimen of discrete trial teaching or applied verbal behavior teaching, The Children’s P.L.A.C.E. utilizes other ABA based teaching methods such as shaping, prompting, prompt fading, backward and forward chaining, modeling, reinforcement programs, and functional assessments.
+In addition to an intense regimen of discrete trial teaching or applied verbal behavior teaching, The Children’s P.L.A.C.E. and Teen P.L.A.C.E. utilize other ABA-based teaching methods such as shaping, prompting, prompt fading, backward and forward chaining, modeling, reinforcement programs, and functional assessments.
 It offers other specialized interventions such as speech/language therapy, occupational therapy, and physical therapy.
 In addition, opportunities for mainstreaming and inclusion with neuro-typical children exist.

 Applied Behavior Analysis (ABA)